Planning conditions that apply to all types of rear extensions in the UK

 Read our article on permitted development rights for more information.

-Do I need planning permission to build a two-storey rear extension?
+Do I need planning permission to build a two-storey rear extension in the UK?

 It’s tricky and complex to push a two-storey extension through permitted development, but it isn’t impossible, especially for those in detached and semi-detached houses.
 To guarantee success, you need to make sure there’s 7m between the rear of your extension and the rear boundary of your property (aka rear border/curtilage edge).
 If the rear edge of your extension is going to sit closer than that, you’ll need to apply for planning approval.